mchalupa/dg/doc/compiling.md

 in a version that supports at least C++11 standard.
 And, of course, `git` for downloading the project.
 On some systems, also `zlib` is required.
 For compilation of files into LLVM, we need also `clang` compiler.
+To run slicing tests and some of the tools, you need also an installation of python.

 On Ubuntu, you install the dependencies with:

 ```
 apt install git cmake make llvm zlib1g-dev clang g++